fourjuaneight/blog/content/posts/on-owning-your-data.md

 ---
-title: "On Owning Your Data"
+title: On Owning Your Data
 date: 2022-03-02
 tags:
   - indieweb